jason-neal/PC_Testing_and_CI/README.md

  - e.g. database access, web-request, load file.
  - Reduces test run-time and code duplication.

+I have heard software testing compared to the warning lights on a car dashboard.
+There is the check-engine light which is an ominous all inclusive error that does not identify what the problem is, just shows there is one which requires further investigation.
+The other light you should be familar with is the fuel gauge.
+This tests one thing only, the fuel level.
+You immediately know what problem is and how to resolve it.
+Your unit tests want to be direct like this, effectively test one thing at a time which will narrowly identify where the error is.
+Testing a large monolithic with a result return "something in your code is broken" isn't very helpful for quickly correcting your code.

 #### [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) - Property based testing.
 Often in science there is not an exact value to test. `assert x == 42` We can however test the properties of the values we expect.